We all got through the summer and the first half of Fall without any major incidents.

 “Yeah,” I threw out there, “I’m thinking we could utilize your little girlfriend, Eula, as our courier, once we get to that point.
 Anyone noticing her trooping around Fort Greene or Williamsburg would just take her for one of those Pratt students who got lost on the way to the G train.”

 Doe laughed, shrugged his shoulders in a “well, you’re not lying,” gesture and told me to use her anyway I thought would work.
-“But try to look out for her, ‘Brón,” he said.
-“She’s kinda confused, but she’s cool.”

-And then he dropped the bomb.
+And then Olmando dropped the bomb.

-“So, listen,” he said and took a huge sip of his Castle lager.
+“So, listen,” he said and took a huge sip of his castle Lager.

 I looked up from my BlackBerry.
 Hopeton had sent me a message about an idea we’d been batting around, but it could wait.
 This sounded serious.